sunpy/sunpy/doc/source/guide/data_types/lightcurve.rst

     >>> light_curve = LightCurve.create({"param1": range(24 * 60)}, index=dates)

 This gives the measurements "param1" a set of times, in this case, 1440 minutes beginning at the current local time.
+Under the hood, this has created a pandas Series object with a colum name "param1", with an index of times.